lukmanaj/wildlifeclassify/README.md

 ## Deployment

 The model is deployed on a Streamlit application for real-world testing and user interaction.
 Users can upload images to the platform and receive immediate classification results.
 Access the application [here](https://wildlifeclassify.streamlit.app/).
+[Here](https://youtu.be/Mp5iStr_wzs?si=0CMjfRQRHo72BVKy) is a video demo.

 ## Future Work